Monday, March 2, 2020

 Select Convection Bake and preheat oven to 400 degrees.
 Line a baking sheet with foil and place wire rack on top.
 Lightly spray rack with cooking spray.

 Pat the chicken wings dry with paper towels.
-In a large bowl, combine wings, baking powder, salt, pepper, onion powder and garlic granuales.
-Combine with the wings are nicely coated.
-Arrange the wings on the prepared rack in a single layer.
-Bake for 45 minutes
+Place chicken wings in a large bowl.
+Combine baking powder, salt, pepper, garlic and onion powder and paprika.
+Combine the spice mixture with the wings until nicely coated.
+Arrange the wings on the a parchment lined cookie sheet in a single layer.
+Bake for about 45 minutes, turning every 20 minutes.

-While wings are on grill prepare sauce of choice:
+While wings are cooking prepare sauce of choice:

 Whisk the Dijon, yellow mustard, honey, vinegar and hot sauce.
 Season with salt and pepper.